 Eye Malpractice Lawyers in New Jersey

 Eye surgery requires steady hands and great expertise.
 We protect the rights of those in New Jersey who have lost part or all of their vision due to malpractice of eye surgeons.
-The three most common types of surgery are to remove cataracts, to repair a detached retina, and to reduce the need to wear corrective lenses with LASIK.
+The three most common types of surgery are to remove cataracts, to repair a detached retina, failure to diagnose and/or treat glaucoma, and LASIK.

 WHAT IS A CATARACT?